 DCEG research covers a range of exposures and risk factors for cancer, giving priority to emergent issues identified through epidemiologic, clinical, and laboratory observations, as well as public health concerns.
 Major fields of study include:

-A range of exposures, including radiation, pollution, endogenous hormones, and infectious agents
+A range of exposures, including industrial and occupational exposures, radiation, pollution, endogenous hormones, and infectious agents

 Genetic or host factors - characteristics by which individuals are predisposed to cancer